-Broaden your portfolio of services with training management via your members’ CMS portal
+Broaden your portfolio of services with training management via your members’ CMS portal or extranet.

 Content management systems (CMS) are typically used for publishing content but can also offer a training management capability which supports your need to offer training and education to your members, customers or workforce, online via CMS enterprise portals.